Louisiana Rental Agreement

 • Lease Termination – Louisiana lets tenants break a month-to-month lease with 10 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Louisiana does not set a maximum cap on the amount or frequency of a rent increase, or require any particular amount of advance notice.
 Landlords may charge any reasonable late fee as long as it’s agreed in the lease.
-Returned check fees are capped at a $25 return fee or 5% of the amount of the check (whichever is greater), and likewise must be agreed in the lease.
+Returned check fees are capped at a $25 return fee or 5% of the amount of the check (whichever is greater), and the fee amount must be agreed in the lease or prominently posted in the landlord’s place of business.

 • Landlord Entry – Louisiana landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-Louisiana doesn’t have a specific entry statute, so landlords only have to provide “reasonable” advance notice and enter at reasonable time.
+Louisiana doesn’t have a specific entry statute, so landlords only have to provide “reasonable” advance notice (by custom, at least 24 hours) and enter at reasonable time.

 • Settling Legal Disputes – Louisiana allows landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
 Unlike many states, Louisiana allows evictions in small claims.
 Most parishes in Louisiana have a 10-year statute of limitations for contract issues like landlord-tenant cases.